Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Summary and discussion

 From this observation, it is very important to determine whether the regularized black hole evaporates completely in a finite time or not.
 For this purpose, a more refined model of the evaporation process must be developed by taking account of the backreaction effects of the Hawking radiation.
 We hope to clarify this problem in near future.

 \ack

 The authors thank Ken-ichi Nakao and Hideki Maeda for helpful comments and discussions.
+K.S. is in part, supported by Japan Science and Technology Agency, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2138.
 H. Y. is in part supported by JSPS KAKENHI Grant Numbers JP22H01220 and JP21H05189, and is partly supported by Osaka Central Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).